Puerto Rico Electric Power Authority: Energy sources

 The majority of Puerto Rico's electricity is generated using oil and natural gas fired power plants.
 Puerto Rico also has 21 reservoirs that produce hydroelectric energy.

 In 2019 the Puerto Rican government passed legislation requiring the closure of coal fired power plants by 2028 and achieving 100% renewable energy by 2050.
 A report in 2021 criticized the government for delays in processing applications for electrical interconnection.
 At the time of said report only 327 applications where approved, representing 0.09% of the total.

 In 2021 the government unveiled plans for the Puerto Rico Ocean Technology Complex (PROtech) an Ocean thermal energy conversion project on the southeast coast.

 Power plants

 PREPA serves close to 1.5 million customers through several power plants (as of 2015): In 2020 the agency continues to report that it serves 1.5 million customers.
+On July 1, 2023, every generation plant owned by PREPA got taken over by private company Genera PR.

 Subsidiaries

 The public corporation also provides fiber optic broadband to private carriers through one of its subsidiary, PREPA Networks.
 PREPA is also studying the possibility of selling energy to the United States Virgin Islands with the installation of an underwater power cable between Fajardo and the island of St. Thomas—similar to the power cable with which it services its clients in the island municipalities of Vieques and Culebra.